matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 that there.

-Now we do that less often in Clojure, because we have a couple of other ways to accomodate optionality.
+Now we do that less often in Clojure, because we have a couple of other ways to accommodate optionality.
 For instance, we have variadics.
 You can just not pass me those extra args.
 I will put them on the end, and I will have different overloads of arity, and that is how you can get them.